 Buying feminised and regular weed pollen

-By manipulating female plants they will start to exhibit male characteristics, as the production of pollen or anther dust.
+Feminised weed pollen are created by manipulating female plants so they will start to exhibit male characteristics, such as the production of pollen or anther dust.

 The pollen of these otherwise still female plants will however only posses female chromosomes.

 Which means that if you use the pollen of these plants to fertilise other female plants, you can be sure all seeds thereby created will almost exclusively (98% or more) produce female plants.

 What are the advantages of feminised weed pollen?

 That only almost all female plants will grow from seeds which come from feminised pollen is a big advantage, since with the cultivation of cannabis you will nearly always only want to work with unfertilised, female plants.
 As these contain far more active ingredients like THC, CBD, other cannabinoids, terpenes and flavonoids than their male counterparts.

 With regular seed plants you will always end up with an approximately even number of male and female plants, which on top of that can only be identified as such after a given time period of growing and flowering.
 By using feminised seeds, you will be saving a lot of time up front.